rvignolo/NeutronTransport.jl/docs/src/moc.md

 ```

 Consequently, even though the ODE may be integrated to find a solution, an iterative scheme over the source term must be used to converge to the true solution.
 Commonly, each of these iterations is known as a *transport sweep*.

+## Discretization scheme

+In order to find a numerical solution to the transport equation we must transform the continuous operators and dependencies into discrete versions.
+Up to this point we have only applied a discretization scheme to the energy dependence.
+We now apply a discretization scheme to the other continuous dependencies: solid angle ``\boldsymbol{\hat{\Omega}}`` and spatial variables.